-Sometimes, the real world changes so drastically (and asynchronously) that the current point of logic execution should be immediately and efficiently ended and control transferred to another point of execution.
-The RTSJ should include a mechanism which extends Java's exception handling to enable applications to programmatically change the locus of control of another Java thread.
+Sometimes, the real world changes so drastically (and asynchronously) that the current point of logic execution should be immediately, efficiently, and safely ended and control transferred to another point of execution.
+The RTSJ provides a mechanism which extends Java's exception handling to enable applications to programmatically change the locus of control of another Java task.
 This mechanism may restrict this asynchronous transfer of control to logic specifically written with the assumption that its locus of control may asynchronously change.
-Due to the inherent susceptibility to deadlock, thread stop cannot be used for this.
+Due to the inherent susceptibility to deadlock, the Thread.stop method cannot be used for this.